New antifungal agents that are being investigated for possible use against C. auris, such as Ibrexafungerp (Brexafemme), show promise—so far.

-A study in the CDC's Morbidity and Mortality Weekly Report (MMWR) said that “these two simultaneous, independent clusters of pan- or echinocandin-resistant C. auris cases in patients with overlapping inpatient health care exposures and without previous echinocandin use provide the first evidence suggesting that pan- or echinocandin-resistant C. auris strains might have been transmitted in U.S. health care settings.
+A study in the Centers for Disease Control and Prevention's (CDC's) Morbidity and Mortality Weekly Report (MMWR)5 said that “these 2 simultaneous, independent clusters of pan- or echinocandin-resistant C auris cases in patients with overlapping inpatient health care exposures and without previous echinocandin use provide the first evidence suggesting that pan- or echinocandin-resistant C auris strains might have been transmitted in US health care settings.
 Surveillance, public health reporting, and infection control measures are critical to containing further spread.
-Clinicians should consider early antifungal susceptibility testing in patients with C. auris infection, especially in those with treatment failure.”
+Clinicians should consider early antifungal susceptibility testing in patients with C auris infection, especially in those with treatment failure.”

-C. auris has been diagnosed in 40 countries since the first report about it in 2009, when clinicians found a single isolate from the discharge of the external ear canal of a 70-year-old inpatient at Tokyo Metropolitan Geriatric Hospital.
-By 2016, 13 cases had been identified in the United States, leading the Centers for Disease Control and Prevention (CDC) to issue interim recommendations, as well as a clinical alert, requesting laboratories to report cases and send samples to state and local health departments and the CDC.
+C auris has been diagnosed in 40 countries since the first report about it in 2009, when clinicians found a single isolate from the discharge of the external ear canal of a 70-year-old inpatient at Tokyo Metropolitan Geriatric Hospital.
+By 2016, 13 cases had been identified in the United States, leading the CDC to issue interim recommendations, as well as a clinical alert, requesting laboratories to report cases and send samples to state and local health departments and the CDC.

-The CDC has outlined 3 main concerns about C. auris:
+The CDC has outlined 3 main concerns about C auris: